 Plus additional BONUS training videos on treating tough cases of brain fog and cognitive impairment!!

+There are many supplements taken in the sports world.
+We cannot mention all of them but we will discuss the most important and effective ones.
 In Part 1 today, we focus on the supplements that specifically target mitochondrial support.
 For a review of what are mitochondria, see last week’s article here.
 The supplements that support mitochondria are:

 - Alpha lipoic acid (ALA)